Kwanthai Sithmorseng

 Kwanthai Sithmorseng (ขวัญไทย ศิษย์หมอเส็ง, born August 18, 1984) is a professional boxer from Thailand.
 He fights in the strawweight division and is the former WBA Minimumweight World champion.
-He captured the title on November 5, 2010 by defeating Pigmy Kokietgym and lost it on April 19, 2011 to Muhammad Rachman by KO.
+He captured the title on November 5, 2010 by defeating fellow Thai Wicha Phulaikhao aka Pigmy Kokietgym and lost it on April 19, 2011 to Muhammad Rachman by KO.

 Early life

-He began training in Muay Thai early on not knowing either of his parents.
+He was born without ever knowing who his parents were.
+He entered the world of boxing by first going to watch a Muay Thai match and ended up following a group of fighters back to their camp.
+When the camp owner saw him, he decided to take him in and raise him.
+That was how he began his boxing career, starting with Muay Thai under the name Kwanthai Chor Nor Pattalung.